 The same principle applies to many other food processing plants, from packaging consumer goods to the precision cutting needed in meatpacking factories.

 Armed with embedded vision systems, thermal imaging and sophisticated sensors, security and surveillance systems can scan a premise for possible threats like fire hazards or spills, detect movements or intruders, and even know if the doors are locked.

 Autonomous mobile robots (AMRs) and legged bots with vision systems can also be used as roving security bots.
 In fact, the military and law enforcement have been using mobile robotics for patrols, exploring dangerous environments and gathering intel for decades—with new advancements continuing to unlock new possibilities.

 Are you ready to see how automation can change the game for your business?
-Then join us at the Automate show in Detroit, Michigan, May 22–25, 2023.
+Then join us at the Automate show in Chicago, Illinois, May 6–9, 2024.

 « View All Blogs